 I dye yarns and fibres with indigo.
-This ancient process produces fabulously varied shades of blue and I like to exploit these by tie dyeing and dip dyeing the yarns as well as producing semi-solid shades.
+This ancient process produces fabulously varied shades of blue which I exploit by dip dyeing the yarns as well as producing semi-solid shades.

-While indigo produces wondrous shade variations, I realise not everyone wants to dress from head to toe in blue.
-So I dye or overdye some of the yarns with acid dyes which increases the colour range; more interestingly, underlying indigo gives a depth and range of effects to each skein.
+While indigo produces wondrous shade variations, not everyone wants to dress from head to toe in blue.
+So I dye or overdye some of the yarns with acid dyes which increases the colour range; underlying indigo gives a depth and range of effects to each skein.

 WHAT IS INDIGO?